 An implant is a more complex and permanent solution to a missing tooth.
-They have a special titanium root that is inserted into the jaw, which is eventually fully integrated into the bone.
-Dental implants look and feel as close as possible to natural teeth, and have high rates of lifetime success.
+They have a special titanium root inserted into the jaw, which is eventually fully integrated into the bone.
+Dental implants look and feel as close as possible to natural teeth and have high rates of lifetime success.

 - A proper look and feel of a natural tooth

 - No need for damaging the healthier teeth to function as a supporting tooth